Fresh New Restaurant Ideas

 Be more than a restaurant.

-Sometimes unlikely combinations make for the best pairings (ahem, peanut butter and jelly).
+Sometimes unlikely combinations make for the best pairings.
 The same can be said for restaurants that team up with seemingly disparate businesses.

 Consider combining a coffee shop or cafe with another business within the same space, like Three Seat Espresso & Barber in New York, a cafe with — you guessed it — a three-seat barbershop.
-Other business ideas to combine with a coffee shop are clothing boutique, bookstore, dry cleaners, and nail salon.
+Other business ideas to combine with a coffee shop are clothing boutiques, bookstores, dry cleaners and hairdressers.

 Tap into pop culture nostalgia.

 There’s something irresistibly appealing about the decades when you were a kid or coming of age, and for Gen Xers and millennials, that’s the ’80s and ’90s, respectively.
 Transport diners back to social media–free times in a space that immerses them in the music, fashion trends and pop culture of the era.